 The redraping technique as it is often called is the preferred method by a surgeon who is skilled in it.
 This is sometimes known by the name of magic epicanthoplasty in some Korean websites.
 This technique allows the surgeon to hide the scar within the inner fold of the eyelid.

 The stitches are removed on day 7.
-The wounds would have healed and are waterproof at this juncture.
 Occasional patients will develop slight thickening of the scar.
 Massage techniques will be taught and scars will then heal well.

 This procedure is often performed together with double eyelid creation.
 That way a more harmonious result can be achieved.